BrandonTang89/CrowdfundingForSchools/README.md

 ## Authentication
 Flow:
 + The client will send a REST API Post request from the login form to Firebase.
-+ Firebase returns a token
++ Firebase returns a token.
+This token is stored in the browser local storage
 + The token is used to authenticate with the server when necessary.
 The client sends the token which can be verified within the server
 + The server uses the adminSDK to verify the token and return the relevant data.